Please take a look at the screenshots below for an overview of PleaseReview and

 There is the option to hide all comment icons to better view the slide (or image) content.
 Clicking on 'hide icons' again will redisplay them.

 Reports can be viewed during and after the review.

-The report can be downloaded as a Word document.
+The report can be downloaded in Word, Excel or HTML.
 If several documents are in a review, all reports can be downloaded with a single click.